 The oversize glass doors behind the screen open up to allow fresh breezes to enter the house.
 The central staircase inside can explain the design detail with white slats that enclose the walkway.

+A company that specializes in portable cottages assisted with this great addition.
 Bunk beds upstairs are notched into the cottage’s roof.
 There is also a crawl space that connects the bedrooms of the children.
 Smartstone Cararra surfaces in the kitchen are paired with custom polyurethane cabinets.

 The dining nook is completed with a built-in bench that features charming millwork.
 An oak-engineered hardwood can bring a warm feeling throughout the living areas to each space of the house.